wp-plugins/events-manager-extended/readme.txt

 * Bugfix: fixing a bug with quotes in category names
 * Bugfix: cancel emails were not being sent
 * Bugfix: #_IMAGEURL didn't return the location image url for events (it worked ok for locations itself)
 * Bugfix: wordpress inserts canonical url's since 3.0, but these point to the page url.
-Fixed so the correct canonical url is inserted.
+Fixed so the correct canonical url is inserted for single locations or events.